The Ancestor Hunt regularly adds and updates new collection links, as well as searches for and fixes broken links.

-Yearbooks from high school or college are one of the most fun sets of records for a genealogist to search.
+Yearbooks from high school or college are one of the most fun set of records for a genealogist to search.
 It provides you with a ton of story-like information about your ancestor’s life.
-What their interests were, what sports and clubs they participated in, and often some snapshots of them.
+What their interests were, what sports and clubs they participated in, and often some goofy snapshots of them before they settled into being an adult.
+And of course, you get to see what they looked like.

-So, what useful genealogical information can you derive from old yearbooks?
+So, what useful genealogical information that you can derive from old yearbooks?

 - Residential Location—the specific address and city are not presented, but typically the school is within 5 to 10 miles from their actual residence.
 Some smaller area schools may include their residential address.
 Some colleges may include their city of residence.